MMagg-dev/Game-Checklist-for-AC-Odyssey/README.md

 * The Order of the Ancients - all members of the order including their names, locations, and clues to finding them.
 This is hidden by default to avoid spoilers.
 * The Fate of Atlantis DLC quests - this list includes all the quests from the prologue and the 3 episodes of the DLC along with a choices and consequences guide.
 * The Fate of Atlantis DLC location activities - this includes all the ostraka puzzles (with solutions), Perception of Hermes, tombs, viewpoints, Marble Maiden Tributes, The Fallen, and the Archives that can be found in Elysium, Underworld, and Atlantis
+* Those Who Are Treasured DLC - quests from AC Valhalla x AC Odyssey crossover
+* Korfu Location Activities - this includes all the ostraka puzzles (with solutions), tombs, and viewpoints that can be found on Korfu Island (AC Valhalla x AC Odyssey crossover stories)

 ### Features
 * Light and dark themes